coleifer/peewee/docs/peewee/querying.rst

    # Fastest way to INSERT multiple rows.
    MyModel.insert_many(data_source).execute()

-The :py:meth:`~Model.insert_many` method also accepts a list of row-tuples, provided you also specify the corresponding fields:
+The :meth:`~Model.insert_many` method also accepts a list of row-tuples, provided you also specify the corresponding fields:

 .. code-block:: python